Kernel Mean Embedding Based Hypothesis Tests for Comparing Spatial Point Patterns: Experiments

 We investigate whether correcting the $t$-tests for the sample size can bring the test size to the nominal level.
 We made a back-of-the-envelope computation of the effective sample size for Matern's cluster process.
 The goal here is to determine the number of parents $n_{\mathrm{eff}}$ that ended up generating the $n$ points seen in the pattern.
 Since each parent gets $\mathrm{Poisson}(\mu)$ offsprings and empty clusters get discarded, the average number of points per cluster is $\E_{c\sim\mathrm{Poisson}(\mu),c\geq1}[c]=\mu/(1-\exp(-\mu))$, and dividing the total count by this average gives $n_{\mathrm{eff}}=n(1-\exp(-\mu))/\mu$.
 The resulting sizes are shown in Table \ref{tab:Robustness-Eff}, and match the nominal rates more closely.

 Of course, in practice, one pattern is not enough to deduce whether the clustering is due to the heterogeneity of the intensity or due to clustering; thus, some modeling assumptions on the point process would be required in order to carry out such a correction.
 For example, in plant biology applications one may know the typical radius of a cluster, which can guide some type farthest point sampling to approximately determine the number of independent/parent events, and using the latter as the effective sample size.
+In cases involving data collection from units, such as users of a geolocation powered application, the count of distinct units can be used in lieu of the effective sample size.

 \paragraph*{Replicated Pattern Comparison}